Ten years since the Gothenburg Riots

 At this time the media world was a bit less online, so we only received short bits and pieces from friends and relatives back home by telephone since we had no web access in our cell phones.
 Strange tales of burning streets and cobblestones being thrown at policemen wearing encounter suits.
 This was a few months before the 9/11 attack on the World Trade Center and the world seemed smaller.

-When I got home I browsed through all media I could find to absorb the details.
+I browsed through all media I could find to discover the details.
 Heard about friends and their friends who were caught in the middle of it all.
-Even though I had run this site for 7 years at the time, I had not started ordinary blogging yet but I wrote a small summary in Swedish.
+Even though I had run this site for 7 years at the time, I had not started ordinary blogging pace yet but I wrote a small summary in Swedish.

 Today ten years have passed.
 These days very few people talk about the riots and it feels a lot longer than ten years.
 I watched a documentary where they interviewed the young man who was shot in the stomach by the police and nearly died.
 Today he is 30 years old and released from prison, but he claims he would do it all over again if he had to.